Hisham Zaman: Letter to the King (2014)

 Zaman’s second feature film, Letter to the King, features five characters on a day trip from their refugee shelter to the Norwegian capital city of Oslo, each with a unique agenda for the trip.
 Tying the five stories together is the voice of an 83-year-old man, desperate to return to Kurdistan, who decides to write a letter explaining his plight to the King of Norway.

 The script for Letter to the King was co-written with Mehmet Aktas, a Kurdish producer and writer from Turkey.
 They wrote the script in three weeks, drawing on the stories of refugees they knew personally.
 The film was shot in 35 days without any financial backing.
 It has been called a “beautifully structured, highly emotional and deeply memorable ensemble piece” and one that “finds narrative diversity in the tragi-comic variety of immigrant experience.”

 Letter to the King once again won the Dragon Award for Best Nordic Film at the Gothenburg Film Festival in 2014.
 The award was given by the jury for “a film that is compassionate and honest in its presentation of human existence.”

 The film also received the FIPRESCI award at the European Cinema Festival of Lecce, and was one of three films shortlisted for a nomination to the Oscar Awards by the Norwegian Oscar Committee.

+A Happy Day (2023)

+Hisham Zaman presented his third feature film, A Happy Day, at the 2023 Toronto International Film Festival.
+The movie centers on three teenagers who live in a refugee centre in a remote region of Norway and face deportation as they are reaching their eighteenth birthday.